eddie-energy/architecture/arc42/aiida/building-block-view/data-source/data-source-cim.md

 ## Connection to AIIDA

-Devices can send data to the MQTT broker of the EDDIE instance on the dedicated topic for the CIM Data Source.
+Devices can send data to the MQTT broker of the AIIDA instance on the dedicated topic for the CIM Data Source.

 ```json
 {